iRayanKhan/Unity-Roll-A-Ball/README.md

 # Known Issues:
 ```
 - Points may add by either 1 or 2
-- Negative Points Removed/Delayed
+- Negative Points Being added in V3
-- User May be able to cheat the 2nd Maze via momentum
+- _User May be able to cheat the 2nd Maze via momentum_
 - 2 Cameras exist only 1 works
-- Game Win Text says 12 points won (Needs to be changed to a variable.
+- Game Win Text says 12 points won (Needs to be changed to a variable.)

  ```